UofA-SPEAR/config-files/README.md

 # Config-Files
-A repo for backing up custom configuration files for the TX2
+A repo for backing up custom configuration files for the TX2.

+This works by creating a bare git repo and moving the source tree to the root directory of the file system.
+It is a convenient method for backing up specific configuration files which could be difficult to reconfigure should anything unexpected happen to our system image.

+_Note: A bare git repo is a repo that only has the contents you would normally find in the .git directory._

 ## Setup
 ```bash